maproulette/docs/_documentation/projects/01-projects-and-project-managers.md

 A project always requires at least one Admin, so an admin can only be demoted or removed once another user holds the Admin role.

+### Adding and removing managers

+The **Project managers** panel on the project's management page lists everyone with a role on the project, and the teams granted one.
+From there you can:

+- search for a mapper by their OpenStreetMap username, pick the role to give them, and add them
+- change an existing manager's role from the dropdown beside their name
+- remove a manager, or a team, with the bin icon

+Granting a [team](/documentation/teams/) a role gives that role to every member, which is usually easier than adding people one at a time.
+A grantee who somehow holds more than one role is shown as the strongest of them.

 ## Tips

 - **Define scope early.** Use a stable naming pattern (region, theme, version)